-2. DOMESTIC ENTITIES
+2. Domestic Entities

-For-profit entities, educational institutions, and nonprofits that are incorporated (or otherwise formed) under the laws of a particular State or territory of the United States are eligible to apply for funding as a Prime Recipient or Subrecipient.
+For-profit entities, educational institutions, and nonprofits4 that are incorporated (or otherwise formed) under the laws of a particular State or territory of the United States are eligible to apply for funding as a Prime Recipient or Subrecipient.

-State, local, and tribal government entities are eligible to apply for funding as a Prime Recipient or Subrecipient.
+State, local, and tribal government entities are not eligible to apply for funding as a Prime Recipient but are eligible as subrecipients.

-DOE/NNSA Federally Funded Research and Development Centers (FFRDCs) and DOE Government-Owned, Government-Operated laboratories (GOGOs) are not eligible to apply for funding as a Prime Recipient or Subrecipient.
+Federally Funded Research and Development Centers (FFRDCs) and DOE Government-Owned, Government-Operated laboratories (GOGOs) are not eligible to apply for funding as a Prime Recipient but are eligible as subrecipients.